 I rode an average of ten hours per week last year.
 Look no further.
 I found where my manhood went.

-I guess it is human nature not to address what could be a medical issue and just find excuses for not seeing a doctor: “Babe, I just rode 1,000 kilometers in eight days and I am a bit tired”; “I have a lot on my mind”; “I love you honey but I am stressed because of work” etc. etc. Heard that from your spouse?
+When your wife also starts wondering where your manhood went, I guess it is human nature not to address this as a medical issue and but to rather find excuses for not being able to perform (off the bike): “Babe, I just rode 1,000 kilometers in eight days and I am a bit tired”; “I have a lot on my mind”; “I love you honey but I am stressed because of work” etc. etc. Heard that from your spouse?
 Said that to your spouse?

 Mary Lou recently wrote a university paper on masculinity and cycling.
 Reflecting back on it, it is interesting to note that it never crossed my mind to tell my wife to analyze cyclists’ masculinity traits both on and off the bike.
 One very interesting paragraph in her paper reads as follows: “While one may not initially think of skinny, spandex clad men with smoothly shaved legs as being particularly masculine compared to football players (also sporting tight tights), for example, my research established that the men who participate in this sport distinctly exhibited hegemonic masculine behaviour.
 (Underlined mine)”